jing-yen/ip/docs/README.md

 **Command:** `event <description> /from <start date/time> /to <end date/time>`

 **Description:** Adds a new event task with the given description, start date/time, and end date/time.
-Date/time should be in YYYY-MM-DD format.

 **Example:**
 ```